-- 1. To orient all the hierarchical structures for COVID treatment COVID Care Centre, COVID First Line Treatment Centre and COVID Hospitals. - 2.
-To orient the Private Sector Hospitals to convert the Hospitals into COVID Hospitals - 3.
-To orient all how the other (Non COVID) patients will be treated
+- 1. To build capacities of all to have clarity regarding the hierarchical structures for COVID treatment COVID Care Centre, COVID First Line Treatment Centre and COVID Hospitals. - 2.
+To build capacities of the Private Sector Hospitals to convert the Hospitals into COVID Hospitals - 3.
+To build capacities of all regarding treating the other patients (Non-COVID)

-3.FACILITIES FOR COVID-19 PATIENT CARE:
+3. FACILITIES FOR COVID-19 PATIENT CARE: